 - Mugs, wine glasses, or another surface

-NOTE: You can use Cricut Design Space for this step.
-For most images, you can use flatten them or upload as a print then cut file into your Cricut.
-On more complicated images, you may need to place a shape behind the image and flatten to that shape.
-There is also a new offset feature in Cricut Design Space that will help with this.
-You can see more about the exact steps to take with your Cricut in the video above if you are having issues with print then cut.
+Pro Tip: You can use Cricut Design Space for this step.
+For most images, you can use the “flatten” setting or upload as a “print then cut file” into your Cricut.
+For more complicated images, you may need to place a shape behind the image and flatten it to that shape.
+There is also a new offset feature in Cricut Design Space that can help.

 Cutting Your Waterslide Paper